Mikel Losada

-Mikel Losada García (born December 28, 1978, Ermua, Spain) is a Spanish film, theater and television actor.
+Mikel Losada García (born in Ermua on 28 December 1978) is a Basque film, theatre and television actor.

-He has worked on more than one hundred audiovisual productions, including Ane Is Missing or Intimacy (Netflix).
-He also in more than a hundred theater productions throughout Spain.
+He has worked on more than one hundred audiovisual productions, including Ane Is Missing, Breaking Walls, Cuéntame cómo pasó, or Intimacy (Netflix) or Muted (Netflix).
+He has also worked in more than a hundred theatre productions throughout Spain.

 He has been nominated up to three times for the Best Basque Actor Award at the Union of Basque Actors and Actresses Awards (Besarkada Awards), the last time in 2022 for the film Ane Is Missing.
 In 2001 he won the Award for Best Television Actor at the Union of Basque Actors and Actresses Awards (Besarkada Awards) and was nominated in the same category in 2022 for the Netflix series Intimacy.